Walter Pidgeon

 Walter Davis Pidgeon (September 23, 1897 – September 25, 1984) was a Canadian-American actor.
-A major leading man during the Golden Age of Hollywood, known for his "portrayals of men who prove both sturdy and wise," Pidgeon earned two Academy Award nominations for Best Actor, for his roles in Mrs. Miniver (1942) and Madame Curie (1943).
+A major leading man during the Golden Age of Hollywood, known for his "portrayals of men who prove both sturdy and wise," Pidgeon earned two Academy Award nominations for Best Actor for his roles in Mrs. Miniver (1942) and Madame Curie (1943).

-Pidgeon also starred in many other notable films, such as How Green Was My Valley (1941), The Bad and the Beautiful (1952), Forbidden Planet (1956), Executive Suite (1954), Voyage to the Bottom of the Sea (1961), Advise & Consent (1962), Funny Girl (1968), and Harry in Your Pocket (1973).
+Pidgeon also starred in many other notable films such as How Green Was My Valley (1941), The Bad and the Beautiful (1952), Forbidden Planet (1956), Executive Suite (1954), Voyage to the Bottom of the Sea (1961), Advise & Consent (1962), Funny Girl (1968) and Harry in Your Pocket (1973).

-Aside from his acting career, Pidgeon served as the 10th President of the Screen Actors Guild, between 1952 and 1957.
-He received the Guild's Life Achievement Award in 1975, and a star on the Hollywood Walk of Fame in 1960, for his contributions to the motion picture industry.
+Pidgeon also served as the 10th president of the Screen Actors Guild between 1952 and 1957.
+He received the Guild's Life Achievement Award in 1975 and a star on the Hollywood Walk of Fame in 1960 for his contributions to the film industry.

 Early life and education

-Pidgeon was born in Saint John, New Brunswick, Canada, the son of Hannah (née Sanborn), a housewife, and Caleb Burpee Pidgeon, a haberdasher.
+Pidgeon was born in Saint John, New Brunswick, the son of Hannah (née Sanborn), a housewife, and Caleb Burpee Pidgeon, a haberdasher.

-Pidgeon received his formal education in local schools and the University of New Brunswick, where he studied law and drama.
-His university education was interrupted by World War I, when he volunteered with the 65th Battery, as a lieutenant in the Royal Regiment of Canadian Artillery.
-He never saw action, however, as some sources indicate he was severely injured in an accident when he was crushed between two gun carriages and spent seventeen months in a military hospital.
-His Officer Attestation states he was born in 1895 but further medical records state 1896.
-His medical records suggest his active service was ended by a hernia.
+Pidgeon received his formal education in local schools and at the University of New Brunswick, where he studied law and drama.
+His university education was interrupted by World War I, when he volunteered with the 65th Battery as a lieutenant in the Royal Regiment of Canadian Artillery.
+He never saw action, and some sources indicate that he was severely injured in an accident when he was crushed between two gun carriages and spent 17 months in a military hospital.
+His medical records suggest that his active service was ended by a hernia.

 Following the war, he moved to Boston, Massachusetts, where he worked as a bank runner, at the same time studying voice at the Boston Conservatory.